 “With robust sales of the Galaxy S21 and the Galaxy A series devices, the average selling price (ASP) of its smartphone products is expected to have increased sharply,” said Pak Yu-ak, an analyst at Kiwoom Securities.

-Samsung’s consumer electronics unit, which oversees TV and home appliances, also contributed to the company’s strong first-quarter performance, according to analysts, with some expecting it may have racked up an operating profit of up to 1 trillion won in the first three months of the year.
+According to analysts, Samsung’s consumer electronics unit, which oversees TV and home appliances, also contributed to the company’s strong first-quarter performance, with some expecting it may have racked up an operating profit of up to 1 trillion won in the first three months of the year.

 Samsung’s earnings may further improve in the second quarter with a recovery in the semiconductor sector.